-You can configure the columns displayed on the secondary panel in the same way it's done on the primary structure panel - see Configuring Columns and View.
+You can configure the columns displayed on the secondary panel in the same way it's done on the primary structure panel - see Configuring Columns and View (see page 26).
 The secondary panel configuration is the same for all secondary panels and is stored like the main panel's configuration.